Calibrating trade-offs tutorial

 further (e.g., 40%) when analyzing larger datasets.

-# define a problem without boundary penalties
+# define a multi-objective optimization problem

 problem(tas_pu, tas_features, cost_column = "cost") %>%